pkosenko/librivox-search/readme.md

 The Search is an author search, which is then filterable by title words.
 The app currently has two variants: (1) librivox_search.html which simply displays a filterable list of results, and (2) librivox_search_with_views.html which displays individually selected audiobooks in a separate pane.

 In order to install Angular JavaScript files, run Bower on the command line.
 Angular dependencies are included in the Bower.json file.
 Angular.js will automatically be installed as a dependency of any other modules.

 $ Bower install

+Note that GIT is reconfigured to work from behind a proxy wall, which sometimes causes problems running Bower.
+The git:// protocol has been changed to https:// using the following command, which sets the "[url]" section of the "/.git/config" file.

+    $ git config url."https://".insteadOf git://

+That should not cause any problems.
+But to remove the configuration setting, use:

+    $ git unset url."https://".insteadOf git://

 Changes: